-Dr. Edenberg's primary research is focused on Political Philosophy, Ethics, and Feminist Philosophy.
-Her articles have appeared in The Journal of Political Philosophy, Family Medicine, and others.
+Dr. Edenberg is a Postdoctoral Fellow at the Kennedy Institute of Ethics.Her work at the institute brings her into Ethics Lab, working to design direct-impact ethics projects and innovative approaches to engaged ethics education.Dr.
+Edenberg's primary research is focused on Political Philosophy, Ethics, and Feminist Philosophy.
+Her articles have appeared in The Journal of Political Philosophy, Law and Philosophy, Family Medicine, and several edited collections.
 She is co-editor, with Larry May, of Jus Post Bellum and Transitional Justice (Cambridge University Press).

 Did you know?

 It's no wonder Elizabeth gets along with all those designers at the Lab… while a postdoctoral teaching fellow at Fordham University, she co-designed some of the materials intended to recruit new students to the philosophy program.View Brochure »